 Ir Yamim

-The Anglo density here is among the highest in Israel — by some estimates, one in three families on certain streets is English-speaking.
+Netanya’s flagship modern family neighbourhood, built on the southern coast over the last 20 years.
+A planned mix of residential towers, ground-level commercial, the Ir Yamim Mall, and direct access to one of the cleanest beach strips in the country.
+Anglo density is among the highest in Israel — by some estimates, one in three families on certain streets is English-speaking.
 Schools, shuls, restaurants, and community infrastructure cater explicitly to olim families.
-Modern construction means parking, elevators, balconies, gym access, and air conditioning come standard.
 Property prices are firmly upper-middle for Netanya but well below comparable apartments in Jerusalem or Tel Aviv.

 Ramat Poleg

-Ramat Poleg is Ir Yamim’s older, more established cousin — a neighborhood of mid-2000s mid-rise apartments that became one of the first major Anglo footholds in Netanya.
-The Anglo community here is settled, multi-generational in some cases, and deeply integrated with Ir Yamim through shared schools and shuls.
+Ir Yamim’s older, more established cousin — mid-2000s mid-rise apartments that became one of the first major Anglo footholds in Netanya.
+The community is settled and deeply integrated with Ir Yamim through shared schools and shuls.
+Property values are slightly below Ir Yamim because the buildings are older, but apartment sizes are generous.
+A common path is to start in Ramat Poleg and trade up to Ir Yamim as the family grows.

 Agamim

-For first-time buyers, younger families, or anyone who prioritizes new construction over maximum Anglo density, Agamim is genuinely worth considering.
-The neighborhood will likely look very different in five years; early buyers benefit from the appreciation curve as community amenities catch up.
+Netanya’s newer-build value option — grown rapidly over the last decade, offering more apartment per shekel than Ir Yamim or Ramat Poleg.
+The Anglo presence is meaningful but still maturing.
+For first-time buyers, younger families, or anyone who prioritises new construction over maximum Anglo density, Agamim is worth serious consideration.
+Early buyers benefit from the appreciation curve as community amenities catch up.

 Ra’anana